How is COVID-19 situation in Turkey, can I travel there?

 ), small crimes such as pickpocketing, over-pricing of service, lost passport etc. and file a report.
 In case of a big trouble, such as with the Law or with law enforcements, it's advised to contact your Embassy

 and maybe consult a lawyer.
-For medical emergencies, injuries or ambulance, you can call 112.
-For police, call 155.
+For medical emergencies, injuries or ambulance, or police, you can call 112.

 What are DONT's for a foreign visitor?

 - Do not use or buy or attempt to buy/sell drugs in Turkey, it's a very serious crime which could put you in jail for a long time, even for small amounts.

 - Tourists may face arrest if they insult the Turkish nation or military, or deface the national flag.

 - Avoid criticism to the Government or heads of state, especially in public.

 - Do not insult people's religious beliefs; Islam.

 - Do not buy or sell antiquities, it's against the Law.

 - Avoid political demonstrations and protests, or large gatherings.